Principles of motion sensing

 Sensors able to detect three-dimensional motion have been commercially available for several decades and have been used in automobiles, aircraft and ships.
 However, initial size, power consumption and price had prevented their mass adoption in consumer electronics.
 While there are other kinds of motion detector technologies available commercially, there are four principle types of motion sensors which are important for motion processing in the consumer electronics market.

-Motion Sensors
+Motion sensors

 Accelerometers

 Accelerometers measure linear acceleration and tilt angle.
-Single and multi-axis accelerometers detect the combined magnitude and direction of linear, rotational and gravitational acceleration.
+Single- and multi-axis accelerometers detect the combined magnitude and direction of linear, rotational and gravitational acceleration.
 They can be used to provide limited motion sensing functionality.
 For example, a device with an accelerometer can detect rotation from vertical to horizontal state in a fixed location.
 As a result, accelerometers are primarily used for simple motion sensing applications in consumer devices such as changing the screen of a mobile device from portrait to landscape orientation.
-The early generation Apple iPhone and Nintendo Wii incorporated accelerometers.
+Apple iPhones and the Nintendo Wii incorporate accelerometers.